 Air pollution is linked to a wide range of serious illnesses and conditions.
-It contributes to the equivalent of 1,200 deaths a year in Greater Manchester (GM).
+It contributes to the equivalent of approximately 1,200 deaths a year in Greater Manchester (GM).
 The main source of air pollution in Salford and Greater Manchester is road transport (vehicles with internal combustion engines).

-Central government has instructed the 10 Greater Manchester authorities and many other local authorities across the UK to take action to reduce levels of nitrogen dioxide (NO2) on local roads and meet legal concentration limits as soon as possible.
-In Greater Manchester, the 10 local authorities, the Greater Manchester Combined Authority (GMCA) and Transport for Greater Manchester (TfGM) are working together to develop a Clean Air Plan to tackle NO2.
+Central government has instructed the ten Greater Manchester authorities and many other local authorities across the UK to take action to reduce levels of nitrogen dioxide (NO2) on local roads and meet legal concentration limits in "the shortest possible time".
+In Greater Manchester, the ten local authorities, the Greater Manchester Combined Authority (GMCA) and Transport for Greater Manchester (TfGM) are working together to develop a Clean Air Plan to tackle NO2.